liftbridge-io/liftbridge/documentation/concepts.md

 Controller is also referred to as "metadata leader" in some contexts.

+[@taylor - guidance is needed on the number of deployed constrollers and possibly the on where they are deployed]

 ## Message Envelope

 Liftbridge extends NATS by allowing regular NATS messages to flow into durable